antoniomari/ADA-CAPI-DataStory/index.md

 ## Regressions are boring - Can’t we use a cooler model?

 Sure we can!
 Through a more powerful model such as a Random Forest which considers non-linearities and interaction effects, we can even reach decent predictive performance.
 A basic first model already reaches F1-Scores of 65.25% and an overall Accuracy of 65%.
-But these figures per se are not that interesting; more interesting is using the Shapley Values (see e.g., Molnar, 2019 <<[can add a link here perhaps]>> for a good introduction) to explain why the model considers certain games as inherently harder.
+But these figures per se are not that interesting; more interesting is using the Shapley Values (see e.g., [Molnar, 2019](https://christophm.github.io/interpretable-ml-book/shapley.html) for a good introduction) to explain why the model considers certain games as inherently harder.

 For instance, consider the game where a player was asked to navigate from the UK Parliament to  Latin America.
 Sounds pretty easy, right?
 Our model tends to agree: